 CENTERVILLE Police are trying to recover an 1888 edition of the Book of Mormon that was stolen from a Deseret Industries store here.

 The book was stolen from a display case at the DI store earlier this month.
-It was donated to DI by The Church of Jesus Christ of Latter-day Saints' library and archives department.
+Police said it was donated to DI by The Church of Jesus Christ of Latter-day Saints' library and archives department.

 "The church, on occasion, distributes rare books to the DI to help with funding the store and clearing room in the archives," Centerville Police Lt.
 Paul Child told the Deseret Morning News on Friday.